tewhatuora/air-fhir-ig/input/pagecontent/immunisationEventUpdate.md

 }
 ```

-##### identifier-not-updated in the response
+##### patient-identifier-immutable in the response

+An API client might only hold live NHI numbers, or it might lag a recent change to the patient record in the NHI.
+In such cases, the NHI number held by the client might differ from AIR.
+However, the NHI number cannot be changed via an update request without admin scope.

-The NHI number is immutable, the `meta.tag` "identifier-not-updated" is inserted in the response when the NHI number in the request does not match the NHI of the stored record.
-The updated record is stored with the existing NHI number not the one provided.
+The `meta.tag` "patient-identifier-immutable" is inserted in the response when the NHI number in the request does not match the NHI of the stored record.
+The update is successful, but the updated record is stored with the existing NHI number, not the one provided in the update.

 ```json
 "meta" : {